ZMTurpin/FloodingRNAseq2023/README.md

   Rsem_align.sh
     Create STAR indices and align to transcript models in RSEM.
 Estimate transcript- and gene- level mRNA abundances (TPM)

+  rpm_RNA_GenomeCov.sh
+    #This script prepares rpm-normalized per-base coverage files (bw) for each replicate of an RNA-seq experiment AND merges the replicates.
+    #inputs are STAR-aligned read pairs
+    #ZMT_JULY27_2023

   filter.log
     fix header in RSEM output tables and filter rows with (log2FoldChange)^2 >= 4 AND padj =< 0.05